EU exit checklist - 10 steps to take

 There are new rules that impact parcel movements between GB and NI.
 A declaration will be required for businesses who receive parcels valued at greater than £135 from a business in GB or where the goods are prohibited or restricted.
 Read more about sending parcels between Great Britain and Northern Ireland.
 If you receive goods from the EU (including Ireland) via post/parcels you should not face additional requirements such as tariffs.

-- Check if you need to apply for the EU Settlement Scheme
+- Check if you can still apply for the EU Settlement Scheme

-If you or one of your staff is an EEA national (excluding Ireland), you or they will need to apply to the EU Settled Status Scheme.
-Your employees risk not being able to continue living or working in the UK if they do not apply to the scheme.
-Apply to the EU Settlement Scheme.
+If you or one of your staff is an EEA national (excluding Ireland), they will need to have applied to the EU Settled Status Scheme to continue living or working in the UK.
+The closing for applications date was 30 June 2021.
+In some cases, you can still apply after the deadline - check who can still apply to the EU Settlement Scheme.
 If you plan to hire foreign nationals (EU and non-EU, excluding Irish nationals) you will be required to apply for a sponsorship licence from the Home Office.

 Further support available